-From the minute you push through spaghetti western saloon doors, Little Blood Tequila Bar brings a whole new experience to Mexico’s national drink.
+From the moment you push through the saloon doors, it's clear that Little Blood Tequila Bar is all about the celebration of Mexico’s national drink.

-Perched above Brunswick Street’s Kodiak Bar, Little Blood’s warm, candlelit interior is decorated with Mariachi sombreros hung from the ceiling, posters of famous 1960s Mexican luchador (traditional wrestler) ‘El Santo’ and comfortable corner hammocks transports you to another world.
+Perched above the Kodiak Bar on Brunswick Street, Little Blood’s is to tequila what Kodiak is to Bourbon and Rye.
+The warm, candlelit interior is decorated with mariachi sombreros hung from the ceiling, posters of "El Santo" the famous 1960s Mexican luchador (traditional wrestler) and comfortable corner hammocks.

-Little Blood’s favourite tequila is Tequila Tromba.
-From the highlands of Mexico, it forms the backbone of most of Little Blood’s cocktail menu.
-Our personal favourite is the deliciously, smooth shot of blanco tequila with chipotle pepper-infused sangrita (meaning ‘little blood’) on the side, which gives the bar it’s name.
+Little Blood’s favourite tequila is Tromba.
+From the highlands of Mexico, it forms the backbone of most of the cocktail menu.
+Not to be missed is the deliciously, smooth shot of blanco tequila with chipotle pepper-infused sangrita (meaning ‘little blood’) on the side; which gives the bar it’s name.

-So if you’re after something a little different, head down to Fitzroy for the real tequila experience.
-While you’re there, remember to ask the bar staff how much they bribed local Mexican law enforcement to get the mariachi sombreros off the docks in Tijuana.
-True story.
+If it's quiet enough, ask the bar staff how much they bribed local Mexican law enforcement to get the mariachi sombreros off the docks in Tijuana.
+It's a great story.